 The water dried.
 Rewati, continued on her pilgrimage in the direction of the winds – leaving behind whatever impurities that she had previously held.

 For my other Flash Fiction Entries, visit https://theblogofkarthi.wordpress.com/category/flash-fiction/

 For other Flash Fiction entries for this photo prompt visit http://new.inlinkz.com/view.php?id=540304

 For other prompts https://flashfictionforaspiringwriters.wordpress.com/

-I read an article how all water in this world is actually, naturally recycled water.
-That is, the water in your bottle, might well have passed through the digestive tracts of dinosaurs.
-And, did you notice the anagram?
+The name Rewati was an anagram.
+It rearranges to I, Water.
+I read an article about how all water in this world is actually, naturally recycled water.
+That is, the water in your bottle might well have passed through the digestive tracts of dinosaurs.
+Pretty interesting perspective.